BeMyHand/BeMyHandML/README.md

 ### Running the Program

-After installing all the needed packages you should now be able to run the program properly.
+After installing all the needed packages, you should now be able to run the program properly.
 To run the Flask web-app, you navigate to the Project folder using a terminal and type:
 ```
 	python script.py